 One of Principle’s biggest drawbacks is that it doesn’t provide any means to morph vector objects.
 This is where Principle loses out to After Effects and Apple Motion.
 But there is a workaround.

 Think through the animation’s logic, break it down into components, then use masks and put your objects in the appropriate order.
-The preloader we mentioned above is an excellent example of how this can be done here.

 Also, to achieve a fancy distortion effect, you can substitute objects at the moment of animation by giving them the same names on the connected artboards.
 That works for groups as well.
 Here’s what it can look like: